aibor/virtrun/README.md

 ## Internals

+### Work flow

+For running the QEMU command an initramfs archive file must be built.
+For this, the main binary is copied to `/main` and all additional files are copied into the `/data/` directory.
+For those files all required dynamic libraries are added into the `/lib/` directory.
+Kernel modules are copied into the `/lib/modules/` directory.

+The build archive file is used for running the QEMU command along with the given kernel file.
+Before the run is executed, go test flags that provide file paths are rewritten, so the guest writes into serial consoles and the host forwards them into the actual files given by the user.

 ### Exit Code Communication

 Virtrun wraps QEMU and runs an init program that runs and communicates its exit